matterandvoid-space/subscriptions/README.md

 The UI integrations are added on top of this core.

 If you haven't used re-frame, subscriptions are a way to apply pure functions over a core data source to arrive at derived data from that source.
-They also allow "subscribing" to a piece of derived data - that is, specifying a callback function to invoke when the data changes, with the intention of committing effects - changing the state of the world - in this library that is usually affecting the state of pixels on a display attached to a computer.
+They also allow "subscribing" to a piece of derived data - that is, specifying a callback function to be invoked when the data changes, with the intention of committing effects - changing the state of the world - in this library that is usually affecting the state of pixels on a display attached to a computer.

-The difference from just using function composition is that the layers are cached, and having the ability to execute code in response to any of these values changing over time.
+The difference from just using function composition is that the layers are cached, and that you can execute code in response to any of these values changing over time.

 # Integrations